zowe/docs-site/docs/user-guide/api-mediation/configuration-at-tls.md

 :::caution Important security consideration

-Configuring AT-TLS for the Zowe API Mediation Layer requires careful consideration of security settings, specifically as these settings apply to the Client Certificate authentication feature in Zowe API Mediation Layer components, as well as for onboarded services that support the x.509 client certificates authentication scheme.
+Configuring AT-TLS for the Zowe API Mediation Layer requires careful consideration of security settings.
+These security settings apply to the Client Certificate authentication feature in Zowe API Mediation Layer components, as well as for onboarded services that support the x.509 client certificates authentication scheme.

 Outbound AT-TLS rules (i.e. to make a transparent https call through http) that are configured to send the server certificate should be limited to the services that __require__ service to service authentication.
 If an API ML-onboarded southbound service needs to support x.509 client certificate authentication, we recommend to use the integrated TLS handshake capabilities of API ML.
 Do not configure an outbound AT-TLS rule for these services.